Hull Brewery: The Hull Brewery Company Limited

 In 1887 Gleadow, Dibb and Co.
 Ltd. was wound up, and a new company, "The Hull Brewery Company Limited", was formed.
 The company embarked on a period of increased expansion, acquiring other brewers and bottlers, purchasing licensed houses and enlarging the Silvester Street site.
 By 1890 they were recorded as owning 160 licensed houses.
 Trade dropped off during the First World War, but by 1919 the company was able to buy two more local breweries along with their public houses.
 In 1925, it acquired Sutton, Bean and Company, a Lincolnshire brewery.
 Beer was transported by barge across the Humber.

 The Second World War led to another drop in trade, and many of the company's properties were damaged or destroyed during the Hull Blitz.
 The Silvester Street brewery, however, remained intact, possibly because the German bomber pilots used its chimneys as a landmark.

+Small Independent Brewers’ Association founding chairman Peter Austin joined the company in 1945 as third brewer, before becoming head brewer.
+He retired in 1975, though would later come out of retirement to found Ringwood Brewery.

-In 1949 the company began producing "Anchor Export", a strong beer, designed to keep and travel well so that it could be taken aboard ships as part of their provisions.
+In 1949 Hull Brewery began producing "Anchor Export", a strong beer, designed to keep and travel well so that it could be taken aboard ships as part of their provisions.
 It was sold in bottles and cans.

 The company was taken over by Northern Dairies in 1972 and the name was changed again to North Country Breweries.
 However, by 1982, due to the decline in consumption and the changing tastes of the beer-drinking public, the parent company decided to divest, and North Country Breweries was purchased by Mansfield Brewery.
 Brewing at the Silvester Street site ceased in 1985.